 With its incredible viewpoints, Grand Canyon National Park is a fantastic place to get great photos.
 Yet these compelling views can tempt fate for even the sharpest of travelers.
 Whether you are strolling the rim, hiking, camping or rafting, know that risky photo shots can lead to serious injury and even death.

 When visiting, here are three of the worst places to be caught off-balance when trying to get the perfect Grand Canyon shot.

 1. Don't pose along the fenceless areas of the rim

 It's tempting to walk right up to the edge of the Grand Canyon for an incredible view down into the canyon's depths.
 But when walking near the rim tourists should be cautious with their footing on unstable ground while taking photos.
 Most of the park does not have protective railing.

 “There are a couple of viewpoints (that have fences), but for the most part here in the park there are no railings,” says Emily Davis of Grand Canyon National Park’s public affairs department.

-According to the Arizona Daily Sun, there have been 55 falls from the rim of the Grand Canyon.
 The park is not a playground and can prove deadly.